 Our growing coalition now includes Artistic Freedom Initiative, ArtistSafety.net, Residency Unlimited, PEN America’s Artists at Risk Connection (ARC), Fordham University, Tamizdat, and Westbeth Artists Housing.
 Through this coalition, an essential housing resource is coupled with legal aid, professional development, advocacy, community engagement, and other services.
 The residency program is designed to house, integrate and nurture artists at risk, with placements ranging from six months up to two years.

-By fall 2021, the program will have provided residency placements to twelve at-risk artists from Iran, Syria, Lebanon, Congo, Vietnam, Haiti, Uganda, India, Tunisia and Nigeria.
+By spring 2023, the program will have provided residency placements to fifteen at-risk artists from Iran, Syria, Lebanon, Congo, Vietnam, Haiti, Uganda, India, Tunisia, Afghanistan, Nicaragua, and Nigeria.

 About Westbeth Artists Housing